DETAILED ACTION

 Additionally, Hui teaches “with each instance of the feedback loop where the microphonic noise continues to be detected, the microphonic compensation engine reduces volume of sound emitted by the speaker until a predetermined minimum volume is reached (Par.
 0040: a speaker of the apparatus can output a second acoustic signal in accordance with the constrained amplitude.
 Paragraph 0046: the DRC (dynamic range controller) 206 can constrain the output signal of the amplifier 204 to a certain amplitude (“reduces volume of sound emitted by the speaker” to “a predetermined minimum volume”) to restrict the howling sound to a certain decibel level to protect a user's hearing from damage.
 When the howling sound occurs and is detected by the howling detector 208, the howling detector 208 can mute the speaker 210 by setting an amplification gain to zero.
 It is implicit that when the gain is zero, there is no output from the amplifier.
 In this case, “a predetermined minimum volume” equals to zero).”

-Therefore, it would have been obvious to a person of ordinary skill in the art at the effective filing date of the application to utilize disclosed by Hui amplifier volume control to reduce the amount of howling, in the system of combined Chacko and Tanaka’s system by applying Hui’s volume control based on the amount of howling to Tanaka’s amplifier 50.
+Therefore, it would have been obvious to a person of ordinary skill in the art at the effective filing date of the application to utilize disclosed by Hui amplifier volume control to reduce the amount of howling, in the system of combined Chacko and Seki’s system.
 Doing so would have allowed to implement an additional method of howling control thus increasing the effectiveness of the system.

 Yamakawa also teaches howling suppression system.
 Particularly, Yamakawa teaches “search for microphonic noise in the processed audio according to one or more predetermined microphonic parameters (as in claim 1), wherein the one or more predetermined microphonic parameters are indicative of one or more predetermined microphonic audio data sets (paragraphs 0031 and 0034: The waveform analysis unit 8 performs FFT on the signal y(k) input from the microphone 1 to obtain a signal Y(f).
 Furthermore, the peak frequency is detected from the FFTed signal Y(f).
 Paragraph 0035: When a peak frequency is detected and continues for a predetermined time or longer, sine waveform data corresponding to the detected peak frequency is read out from the waveform storage unit 9, which is a storage device (s5).
 Thereafter, the cross-correlation function is calculated (s6).
 Therefore, if the value of the cross-correlation function with a sine waveform is large, it can be determined that the signal is due to howling, and if the value of the cross-correlation function is small, it can be determined that the signal is not due to howling.
 In other words, the waveform storage unit 9 contains “one or more predetermined microphonic parameters are indicative of one or more predetermined microphonic audio data sets” with which the actual waveform from the microphone is compared).”

-Therefore, since Tanaka does not limit the method of howling determination in the frequency identification part 421 to any particular one, it would have been obvious to a person of ordinary skill in the art at the effective filing date of the application to utilize disclosed by Yamakawa method and system based on comparing with predetermined microphonic audio data set, in the system of Tanaka simply as design choice with predictable results, the results being identification of howling condition based on the value of the cross-correlation function.
-Doing so would have been an obvious matter since, according to the Supreme Court, “[t]he combination of familiar elements according to known methods is likely to be obvious when it does no more than yield predictable results.”
+Therefore, it would have been obvious to a person of ordinary skill in the art at the effective filing date of the application to utilize, in the system of Chacko and Seki, disclosed by Yamakawa method and system based on comparing with predetermined microphonic audio data set since, according to the Supreme Court, “[t]he combination of familiar elements according to known methods is likely to be obvious when it does no more than yield predictable results.”
 KSR Int’l Co. v.
 Teleflex, Inc., 550 U.S. 398, 416 (2007).
+Doing so would have also provided an additional method of identification of howling condition based on the value of the cross-correlation function.

 With respect to the requirement that the predetermined microphonic audio data sets are “combined with one or more clean audio samples”, the Applicant’s own specification in paragraph in paragraph 0043 states that clean audio samples represent audio output by audio processor 206 when no audio signal is being received at the receiver.
 In other words, “clean audio samples” represent complete silence.